 What type of work do volunteers do?

 Volunteers carry out a range of activities which generally involve creating highly detailed information about records, or transcribing the text from the pages of original records.
-Tasks also include creating archival data for PROV’s online catalogue, physically processing records into archival containers and storing them in PROV’s repository, indexing portions of the collection, transcribing documents for exhibitions, conducting public tours of the archives, and cataloguing the archive’s library collection.
+Tasks also include creating archival data for PROV’s online catalogue, physically processing records into archival containers, indexing portions of the collection, and transcribing documents for exhibitions.
 These projects help PROV provide public access to Victoria’s archives.

 What do volunteers enjoy about volunteering at PROV?

-In a recent survey, volunteers rated the following three factors as the most enjoyable about volunteering at PROV:
+In a recent survey, volunteers rated the following three factors as the most enjoyable aspects of volunteering at PROV:

 - interesting work and working with historical records